Food Sources for Vision Nutrients

 For good health and strong vision we want to include a wide range of minerals in our diet.
 If you drink reverse osmosis water, or other filtered water that has removed minerals naturally occuring in your water, you may want to consider adding them back by way of trace mineral solutions designed especially for RO water.

 Trace minerals support biochemical processes in the body and have a role in building structure as well.
 Some minerals have an especially important role in vision Magnesium supports bone structure and helps break down ATP, an enzyme critical to cell metabolism.
 Similarly, zinc supports enzyme processes.
 Selenium is required for antioxidant enzyme activity.
 Chromium is sometimes not considered essential but it may have a role in metabolism of sugar.
 Other important minerals that support enzyme activity and/or have other important structural functions are potassium, sodium, phosphorus, iron, manganese, copper, and iodine.
+Here's a discussion of good food sources for important minerals for vision.

 Vitamins play well known critical roles in the body and in vision.
 They are essential for many activities in the cells wither in reacting with other components to generate needed nutrients, contributing to energy product, or supporting antioxidant functions.
 Vitamins C and E act like antioxidants.
 Learn about the role of other specific vitamins in vision.